Get Your FREE Weekly Meal Planner Here

 If it’s a faux leather usually just acetone and/or alcohol will work just fine.

-The second thing you want to do is tape off any portion of the shoe you don’t want to paint.
+The second thing or the next step you want to take is to tape off any portion of the shoe you don’t want to paint.
 Now we can get started with the painting.

 You want to mix equal parts acrylic paint and water to paint with.
 I start with 1 tablespoon of each and believe it or not that’s usually enough to paint a pair of shoes, it doesn’t take that much.

 Once that’s mixed in your glass cup or bowl, just start painting.
+Make sure you get the whole surface of the shoe.
 Also you want the piece to dry completely between each coat of paint.

 I used a blow dryer for this on the coolest setting and it takes maybe 1 minute to dry between coats.